Robust Forecasting for Robotic Control: A Game-Theoretic Approach: Experiments

 In this paper, we considered the challenge of reliable forecasting in robotic decision making.
 We formulated this problem within the framework of a mathematical game played between a learned forecasting model and a hypothetical adversary which may corrupt prior sensor measurements.
 Then, we proposed a training scheme which identifies local Nash solutions in this game, and thereby generates more robust forecasts that extend high-quality control performance to unseen \ac{ood} scenarios.

 Despite the existence of theoretical convergence properties for such problems, we observe that convergence is slow in practice, and sensitive to hyperparameters $\lambda_a, \lambda_f$.
 Future work should investigate whether structured parameterizations of the forecaster and adversary might permit reliable convergence to a global Nash Equilibrium.
+Additionally, we will also validate our method on more complicated forecasters, such as LSTM \cite{Hochreiter1997Long} and Transformers \cite{Vaswani2017Attention}.

+\textbf{Acknowledgements:} This material is based upon work supported in part by the Office of Naval Research (ONR) under Grant No. N000142212254.
+We also gratefully acknowledge the support of the Lockheed Martin AI Center and Viavi Solutions for this research.
+Any opinions or findings expressed in this material are those of the author(s).
+They do not necessarily reflect the views of ONR, the Lockheed Martin AI Center, or Viavi.